The DA Process

 - Your budget allocation or an estimate of the total value of your project, so we can give you an accurate quote for your application fee

-You may also want to do some initial research, like checking our most commonly asked-about developments for more info, or visiting the Interactive Building website to get an indication of whether you’ll need a DA.
+You may also want to do some initial research, like checking our most commonly asked-about developments for more info, or visiting the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008. to get an indication of whether you’ll need a DA.

 How to estimate the cost of your development